Frequently Asked Questions

-2. Within each plant variety (for example ‘Thai Basil’), there are dozens of different strains.
+- Within each plant variety (for example ‘Thai Basil’), there are dozens of different strains.
 Some grow quickly, others slowly.
 Some grow tall, others wide.
 We’ve tested dozens of strains to find the ones that work best.
-You might get lucky and find one that works too, but you may also not.

 IS IT REUSABLE?

--The seeds.
-We include far more seeds in each packet than you actually need.
-Save these somewhere cool and dry.
-You can can either plant them in soil outside or in our product again.
+– Adding far more seeds to each packet than you actually need.
+Save these somewhere cool and dry then you can either plant them in soil outside or in our product again.

-The non-reusable parts are the smart soil inserts.
-These contain only enough nutrients for one plant growth cycle.
+The only non-reusable parts are the smart soil inserts.
+These contain just enough nutrients for one plant growth cycle.
 Cost-effective replacement inserts are available here.